-Governments and businesses found they could attract attention of large masses of people when they show something before, during and sometimes after a movie.
+Governments and businesses found they could attract the attention of large masses of people when they show something before, during, and sometimes after a movie.

-With growing popularity of TV, the advertising focus saw migration from cinema halls to homes.
+With the growing popularity of TV, the advertising focus saw the migration from cinema halls to homes.
 Governments and businesses began paying TV channels to telecast advertisements and important announcements.

 Relevance of TV Commercials